djpardis/mcp-code-qna/README.md

 ## Testing

-We've tested the system using both the CLI and server approaches.
-The CLI interface provides immediate results and is recommended for initial testing.
-The server provides the full MCP protocol implementation necessary for agent integration.
+The system has been tested using both CLI and server approaches:
+- CLI interface: Provides immediate results, recommended for initial testing
+- Server approach: Implements the full MCP protocol for agent integration

-> **Note:** The Grip dataset used for evaluation can be found at: https://github.com/joeyespo/grip/tree/master
+> **Note:** The Grip dataset used for evaluation: https://github.com/joeyespo/grip/tree/master

-Example test results show the system correctly identifies class purposes, implementation details, and parameter usage from the codebase.

 ## Troubleshooting